Wjianghai/HMFQA/README.md

             /Output
         /Util

-Download Resource and Util from: https://pan.baidu.com/s/1N1c8l83i5YDl9hDoJWg8yA?pwd=xgki and merge the downloaded files into project according to the Directory Structure.
+1, Download Resource and Util from: https://pan.baidu.com/s/1N1c8l83i5YDl9hDoJWg8yA?pwd=xgki and merge the downloaded files into project according to the Directory Structure.

-Decompress the files in MFKG.
+2, Decompress the files in MFKG:
 MFQA and MFKG are stored in /HMFQA/Resource/Dataset and /HMFQA/Resource/MFKG respectively.
 The Structure of MFKG:
 ![MFKG](/Resource/MFKG.png)

+## Train and test

-### For train and test, run the main function of the Python files in /HMFQA/Code.
+Run the main function of the Python files in /HMFQA/Code.

-Baseline train and test:
+### Baseline train and test:
 ContrastTrainer.py for BAN,HAN,ConceptBert and Hypergraph.
 ContrastTrainerBAM.py for BAM.

-HMFQA train and test:
+### HMFQA train and test:
 MainTrainer.py for HMFQA.